f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 Here is a non exhaustive list of F3D limitations:

-* No support for specifying manual lighting in the default scene apart using `--light-intensity` option.
+* No support for specifying manual lighting in the default scene apart from using `--light-intensity` option.
 * Multiblock (.vtm, .gml) support is partial, non-surfacic data will be converted into surfaces.
 * Animation support with full scene data format require VTK >= 9.0.20201016.
 * Full drag and drop support require VTK >= 9.0.20210620